compu-global-hyper-meganet/gatsby-blog/src/pages/2017-11-01-why-i-am-not-an-expert/index.md

 >Move fast and break things

-The motto has now been amended [Facebook changes motto](http://mashable.com/2014/04/30/facebooks-new-mantra-move-fast-with-stability/) as Facebook wanted to emphasise stablity in its products and as [XKCD](https://xkcd.com/1428/) summarises it's not always appropriate!
+The motto has now been [amended](http://mashable.com/2014/04/30/facebooks-new-mantra-move-fast-with-stability/) as Facebook wanted to emphasise stablity in its products and as [XKCD](https://xkcd.com/1428/) summarises it's not always appropriate!

 ![XKCD - Move fast and break things](move_fast_and_break_things.png)